mvsde/website/content/blog/browser-image-performance.md

 ---
 id: 4acd0bfd-de22-43ac-a363-5b9637f3e55e
-title: Performance of Modern Image Formats
+title: Performance of modern image formats
 description: Modern image formats have spectacular compression improvements.
 But how fast are they overall?
 date: 2022-01-30 11:38:00
 tags: